Access to Higher Education Diploma (Education)

 What happens after the Access to Higher Education Diploma?

-The goal is for you to be properly prepared, so you can apply to a University and begin your journey on a biological Science related degree course.
+The goal is for you to be properly prepared, so you can apply to a University and begin your journey on an Education or Teaching English related degree course.

 After successfully completing an undergraduate course at university, you as a graduate, can enter a wide range of careers.
-These could include becoming a science teacher, researcher, laboratory analyst or conservationist, amongst others.
+These could include teaching, publishing, charity work, and construction of learning environments, design of learning resources and more.
+A significant proportion of graduates also go on to teacher training at primary and secondary levels.

 You could go onto achieve Qualified Teacher Status (QTS) through doing the PGCE or similar postgraduate qualification.
-This is a popular route for many graduates with teaching aspirations.
+This is a popular route for many education graduates.

 If you make the most of your time at university then it will opens doors to a range of exciting career options, which could include (but are not limited to):